 Individual & Dual Sports II

 Course # 1502420

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 semester

 Prerequisite None

 Credit 1/2

 The purpose of this course is to provide students with opportunities to acquire knowledge of strategies of individual and dual sports play, develop skills in selected individual and dual sports, and maintain and/or improve their personal fitness.
 The content should include, but not be limited to, knowledge and application of skills, techniques, strategies, rules, and safety practices necessary to participate in selected individual and dual sports.
-Individual and dual sports selected may include, but not be limited to, archery, badminton, bowling, golf, Ind. & Dual gymnastics, handball, paddleball, racquetball, skating, swimming, table tennis, and tennis.
+Individual and dual sports selected may include, but not be limited to, archery, badminton, bowling, golf, & Dual gymnastics, handball, paddleball, racquetball, skating, swimming, table tennis, and tennis.
 Activities selected in Individual and Dual Sports II shall not be repeated in Individual and Dual Sports I or III.
 Strategies of individual and dual sports play, skill acquisition, and the maintenance and/or improvement of personal fitness should be stressed.

 Outdoor Education

 Course # 1502480

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 semester

 Prerequisite None

 Credit 1/2

 The purpose of this course is to provide students with opportunities to acquire knowledge and skills in a variety of outdoor education activities that may be used in recreational pursuits today as well as in later life and maintain and/or improve their personal fitness.
-The content should include, but not be limited to, knowledge and application of skills, techniques, rules, and safety practices necessary to participate in selected outdoor education activities. education activities selected may include, but not be limited to, camping, canoeing, small craft, hiking, backpacking, orienteering, hunting, firearm safety, angling, and cycling.
+The content should include, but not be limited to, knowledge and application of skills, techniques, rules, and safety practices necessary to participate in selected outdoor education activities.
+Outdoor education activities selected may include, but not be limited to, camping, canoeing, small craft, hiking, backpacking, orienteering, hunting, firearm safety, angling, and cycling.
 Skill acquisition and the maintenance and/or improvement of personal fitness should be stressed.

-Recreational Activities
+Team Sports I

-Course # 1502470
+Course # 1503350

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 semester

 Prerequisite None

 Credit 1/2

+Credit 1/2

-The purpose of this course is to provide students with opportunities to acquire knowledge and skills in a variety of recreational activities that may be used in recreational pursuits today as well as in later life and maintain and/or improve their personal fitness.
-The content should include, but not be limited to, knowledge and application of skills, techniques, strategies, rules, and safety practices necessary to participate in selected recreational activities.
-Recreational activities selected may include, but not be limited to, skish, horseshoes, shuffleboard, gym bowling, deck tennis, darts, croquet, and Frisbee activities.
-Skill acquisition and the maintenance and/or improvement of personal fitness should be stressed.
+The purpose of this course is to provide students with opportunities to acquire knowledge of strategies of team sports play, develop skills in selected team sports, and maintain and/or improve their personal fitness.
+The content should include, but not be limited to, knowledge and application of skills, techniques, strategies, rules, and safety practices necessary to participate in selected team sports.
+Team sports selected may include, but not be limited to, basketball, flag football, flicker ball, gatorball, soccer, softball, speedball, track and field, and volleyball.
+Activities selected in Team Sports I shall not be repeated in Team Sports II.
+Strategies of team sports play, skill acquisition, and maintenance and/or improvement of personal fitness should be stressed.

 Soccer

 Course # 1503320

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 semester

 Prerequisite None

 Credit 1/2